SeitaBV/v2g-liberty/README.md

 # minimum SoC.
 If this happens try a value 1 higher or lower.
 # The setting must be an integer between 10 and 30%, default is 20%.
 car_min_soc_in_percent: 18

+# What would you like to be the maximum charge in your car battery?
+# The schedule will use this for regular scheduling.
+It can be used to further
+# protect the battery from degredation as a 100% charge (for longer periods) may
+# reduce battery health/life time.
+# When a calendar item is present, the schedule will ignore this setting and
+# try to charge to 100% (or if the calendar item has a target use that).
+# A low setting reduces schedule flexibility and so the capability to earn
+# money and reduce emissions.
+# The setting must be an integer value between 60 and 100, default is 100.
+car_max_soc_in_percent: 85

 # Max (dis-)charge rate in Watt.
 # If a load-balancer (Power Boost for WB) is installed it is safe to use maximum